Matrix7043/PGAI/README.md

-Perfect 👍 I’ll rewrite your **README.md** so it’s clean, modern, and only uses `uv` with `pyproject.toml`.

-Here’s the updated version:

----

 # pgai - Post Generator Agent

 `pgai` is a FastAPI-based image generation service that creates social media posts by overlaying text onto a base image.
 It's designed to automate the creation of simple, text-based visual content.